b4daz/RandomTeleporter/README.md

 ## Requirements

-- PocketMine-MP v4.x or later
+- PocketMine-MP v5.x or later
-- PHP 7.4 or later

 ## Installation

 1. Download the plugin.
 2. Place the `RandomTeleporter` folder inside the `plugins` directory of your PocketMine server.
+3. Click the `unarchive` button
-3. Restart or reload the server.
+4. Restart or reload the server.
-4. The plugin should be active and ready to use.
+5. The plugin should be active and ready to use.

 ## Configuration